Kale Crunch Salad

 How to Make Kale Crunch Salad

-Place the kale in a mixing or serving bowl and pour over the dressing.
+- Pour dressing on kale: Place the kale in a mixing or serving bowl and pour over the dressing.

-What to Serve with Kale Crunch Salad:
+What to Serve With Kale Crunch Salad

-Other Kale Salad Recipes:
+More Kale Salad Recipes

-- Romaine, Kale and Broccoli Salad
+- Romaine, Kale, and Broccoli Salad

-- Kale, Cabbage and Mint Salad with Peanut Dressing
+- Kale, Cabbage, and Mint Salad with Peanut Dressing

-- Kale Quinoa Salad with Honey, Lemon and Dijon Dressing
+- Kale Quinoa Salad with Honey, Lemon, and Dijon Dressing

 - Mixed Green Salad with Creamy Sesame Dressing